House GOP yanks vote on funding bill amid NY Republicans’ Amtrak concerns

 Rep. Marc Molinaro (R-N.Y.), who had also expressed concerns last week about what the bill would mean for Amtrak funding, similarly said hours before the vote that his concerns remained.

-“I think that many of us are comfortable, reining in federal spending, but not disproportionately impacting our region,” he said, while adding proposed cuts in the bill “are just too significant.”
+“I think that many of us are comfortable reining in federal spending, but not disproportionately impacting our region,” he said, adding that proposed cuts in the bill “are just too significant.”

-“In order to address these shortfalls and fund Republican priorities, the bill eliminates several programs and makes deep cuts to others, especially those that received large amounts in the Infrastructure Investment and Jobs Act (IIJA),” the summary states.
+“In order to address these shortfalls and fund Republican priorities, the bill eliminates several programs and makes deep cuts to others, especially those that received large amounts in the Infrastructure Investment and Jobs Act,” the summary states.

-The news comes as House Republicans are working quickly to approve their partisan spending plans in the weeks ahead to strengthen their hand in for spending talks with Senate Democrats.
+House Republicans are attempting to work quickly to approve their partisan spending plans in the weeks ahead to strengthen their hand in for spending talks with Senate Democrats.

 Rep. Tom Cole (R-Okla.), who heads the spending subcommittee that crafted the housing and transportation funding bill, expressed optimism to reporters that the measure would pass “by the end of this week,” with hopes of negotiations for a bipartisan deal with the Senate beginning not long after.